Talkin' 'Bout Your Valuation

 What’s a fair valuation?

 18 months is an important time horizon.
 Fundraising takes you away from operations.
 Your company will suffer if you’re not actively running things.
-Looking for funding again in six months is not the answer unless you are at the very earliest stages.
-Once you think you know that 18-month number, add 30% as buffer since, as an entrepreneur, you’re likely to be overly optimistic.
+Looking for funding again in six months is not the answer unless you are at the earliest stages.
+Once you think you know that 18-month number, add 30% as a buffer since, as an entrepreneur, you’re likely to be overly optimistic.
 There are always setbacks and delays.
-Finally, whether you have one investor or several, you need to consider objectively what a fair valuation really is.
+Finally, whether you have one investor or several, you need to consider objectively what a fair valuation is.
 Consider these factors:

 The Right Amount of Money